 Action Complete Be aware of aircraft flight patterns around the campus.
+Be aware of afficiant riight patterns around the campus.

 Action Complete Develop an EAP for an aircraft crash and include special events, especially outdoors, where large numbers of people are gathered.
 Develop and conduct exercises to test appropriate responses to an aircraft accident.